Teen walks out of jail after crash that killed 2 students

 "They were good girls.
 They were fun, always good spirits, bright, always trying to have fun and laugh," said Graydon Morrow, a friend of the victims.

-Humble ISD said grief counselors will be available at Atascocita High School on Wednesday until 4 p.m. and again on Thursday from 10 a.m. - 4 p.m.
+Humble ISD said grief counselors will be available at Atascocita High School on Thursday from 10 a.m. to 4 p.m.

+RELATED: TABC trying to trace source of alcohol after deadly crash involving teens in Atascocita

 Follow Steve Campion on Facebook and Twitter.